Protecting a Web Site With OpenAM

 OpenAM stores profile information about policy agents centrally by default.
 You can manage the policy agent profile through OpenAM Console.
 The policy agent retrieves its configuration from its OpenAM profile at installation and start up, and OpenAM notifies the policy agent of changes to its configuration.
 Follow these steps before installing the policy agent itself.

-1. In OpenAM Console, browse to Realms > / Top Level Realm > Agents > Web, and then click New in the Agents table.
+1. In OpenAM Console, browse to Realms > / Top Level Realm > Applications > Web Agents, and then click New in the Agents table.

 2. In the page to configure your new web policy agent, set the following values.